Showing posts with label Mound. Show all posts

 Lessons of the Discontinued Film Series

 What have I learned from these experiments using discontinued film stocks?
-I think the main lesson is if the film has been frozen or at least kept cool, it may be perfectly usable:
+The main lesson is if the film has been frozen or at least kept cool, it may be perfectly usable:

 1. Low speed black and white film should be totally usable.
 Try exposing with ⅔ or a full stop more exposure compared to the original ISO.
 There may be more fog.
 As you saw from my 1960s GAF Versapan film, it provided excellent negatives at EI=64, and it was 50 years old!
 Northeast Photographic developed it in Xtol.